History of the Catholic Church in the United States: American Revolution

-John Carroll's says this about Catholic participation: "Their blood flowed as freely, in proportion to their numbers, to cement the fabric of independence as that of their fellow citizens.
+Carroll said this about Catholic participation in the war: "Their blood flowed as freely, in proportion to their numbers, to cement the fabric of independence as that of their fellow citizens.
 They concurred with perhaps greater unanimity than any other body of men in recommending and promoting from whose influence America anticipates all the blessings of justice, peace, plenty, good orders, and civil and religious liberty."
-Some Catholics were more prominent than others.
-Thomas Fitzsimons was Washington's secretary and aide-de-camp.
-General Moylan was quartermaster general and afterwards in command of a cavalry regiment.
-John Barry is regarded as the father of the American navy.
+Several Catholic Americans were prominent in the war effort.
+Thomas Fitzsimons of Pennsylvania was Washington's secretary and aide-de-camp.
+General Stephen Moylan of Pennsylvania was a quartermaster general and afterwards the commander of a cavalry regiment.
+Captain John Barry is regarded as the father of the American navy.
 Another notable was Thomas Lloyd.

-The French alliance had a considerable effect upon the fortunes of the American Catholic Church.
-Washington, for example, issued strict orders in 1775 that "Pope's Day," the colonial equivalent of Guy Fawkes Night, was not to be celebrated, lest the sensibilities of the French should be offended.
+The French alliance had a considerable positive effect upon the fortunes of the American Catholic Church.
+Washington, for example, issued strict orders in 1775 that "Pope's Day," the colonial equivalent of the British Guy Fawkes Night, was not to be celebrated, so as to not offend the French allies.
 Massachusetts sent a chaplain to the French fleet when it arrived.
-And when the French fleet appeared at Newport, Rhode Island, that colony repealed its act of 1664 that refused citizenship to Catholics.
-Foreign officers who served, either as soldiers of fortune in the American army or with the French allies, put the Revolution in debt to Catholics, especially owing to Count Marquis de Lafayette, Casimir Pulaski, De Grasse, Jean-Baptiste Donatien de Vimeur, comte de Rochambeau, and Charles Hector, comte d'Estaing.
-Likewise, Bernardo de Galvez, the Governor of Louisiana, who prevented Louisiana's seizure by the British.
-His efforts prevented the British from gaining a position on the west bank of the Mississippi, crucial for keeping the British out of that area at the end of the war.
-Galveston, Texas is named after him.
+When the French fleet sailed to Newport, Rhode Island, that colony repealed its act of 1664 that refused citizenship to Catholics.

+The many Catholic foreign officers who served with the Continental Army or with America's allies, put the Revolution in debt to Catholics.
+These men included admirals of the French fleets, including François Joseph Paul de Grasse, Jean-Baptiste Donatien de Vimeur, comte de Rochambeau and Charles Hector, comte d'Estaing.
+The Count Marquis de Lafayette from France was a key advisor to Washington.
+Casimir Pulaski of Poland led American units and died in battle.
+Bernardo de Galvez, the Spanish Governor of Louisiana, prevented that colony's seizure by the British.
+His efforts also stopped the British from gaining a position on the west bank of the Mississippi, crucial for keeping the British out of that area at the end of the war.
+Galveston, Texas, is named after him.